 About me

-I am a political economist by training and my main interests are in the fields of political economy and political behavior.
+I am a political economist by training and my primary research areas are on the fields of political behavior, political economy and European politics.

-Methodologically, I am interested in causal inference.
-I conduct field and survey experiments, and study quasi-experimental events.
-Recently, I have also been learning about applied causal inference with machine learning.
+My methodological focus lies in causal inference.
+I do field and survey experiments, explore quasi-experimental events, and use applied causal inference with machine learning.

 Recent Awards and Grants